The Saturday Evening Post: 20th century

 These last-ditch efforts failed to save the magazine, and Curtis announced in January 1969 that the February 8 issue would be the magazine's last.
 Ackerman stated that the magazine had lost in 1968 and would lose a projected in 1969.
 In a meeting with employees after the magazine's closure had been announced, Emerson thanked the staff for their professional work and promised "to stay here and see that everyone finds a job".

 At a March 1969 post-mortem on the magazine's closing, Emerson stated that The Post "was a damn good vehicle for advertising" with competitive renewal rates and readership reports and expressed what The New York Times called "understandable bitterness" in wishing "that all the one-eyed critics will lose their other eye".
 Otto Friedrich, the magazine's last managing editor, blamed the death of The Post on Curtis.
 In his Decline and Fall (Harper & Row, 1970), an account of the magazine's final years (1962–69), he argued that corporate management was unimaginative and incompetent.
 Friedrich acknowledges that The Post faced challenges while the tastes of American readers changed over the course of the 1960s, but he insisted that the magazine maintained a standard of good quality and was appreciated by readers.

 In 1970, control of the debilitated Curtis Publishing Company was acquired from the estate of Cyrus Curtis by Indianapolis industrialist Beurt SerVaas.
 SerVaas relaunched the Post the following year on a quarterly basis as a kind of nostalgia magazine.

 In early 1982, ownership of the Post was transferred to the Benjamin Franklin Literary and Medical Society, founded in 1976 by the Posts then-editor, Corena "Cory" SerVaas (wife of Beurt SerVaas).
 The magazine's core focus was now health and medicine; indeed, the magazine's website originally noted that the "credibility of The Saturday Evening Post has made it a valuable asset for reaching medical consumers and for helping medical researchers obtain family histories.
 In the magazine, national health surveys are taken to further current research on topics such as cancer, diabetes, high blood pressure, heart disease, ulcerative colitis, spina bifida, and bipolar disorder."
-Ownership of the magazine was later transferred to the Saturday Evening Post Society; SerVaas headed both organizations.
-The range of topics covered in the magazine's articles is now wide, suitable for a general readership.

 By 1991, Curtis Publishing Company had been renamed Curtis International, a subsidiary of SerVaas Inc., and had become an importer of audiovisual equipment.
-Today the Post is published six times a year by the Saturday Evening Post Society, which claims 501(c)(3) non-profit organization status.